vegaprotocol/protoc-plugin-js/README.md

 Each package, namespace, message and enum is split into separate files to help tree-shaking and minimise the final bundle size, if the user imports only the messages needed.
+Generated files are CommonJS, as that's the only format thats both compabitle with CommonJS and ESM consumers.

 All field names are transformed into their "JSON" form by `protoc`, eg. `my_field` in protobuf will be `myField` in JS.

-Currently merging is not supported.
+Currently merging of field is not supported.

 ### Encoding